 How much does it cost?

-Most custom work starts around $30-$40 Canadian Dollars.
+Most custom work starts around $40-$50 Canadian Dollars.
 This is often enough to cover the design time and production costs of a single copy of many of the basic liveries out there such as Air France, Lufthansa or Westjet in 1/144 scale.
-Liveries with more complex artwork such as stripes and murals as seen on Iberia, JAL, and Biman Bangladesh are typically in the $50 range to compensate for the extra time required for design and testing.
+Liveries with more complex artwork such as stripes and murals as seen on Iberia, JAL, and Biman Bangladesh are often in the $60+ range to compensate for the extra time required for design and testing.
 Unit prices drop drastically with each additional copy ordered.

 Having said all that, every job is different and poses it’s own challenges and opportunities!
 Feel free to contact us with any questions you may have with photos of the aircraft in question and we’ll let you know how we can help.